telus/tds-core/src/components/Button/Button.md

 ## Minimal Usage

-Provide a function as the `onClick` prop to perform an action when clicked. **Avoid using a button if navigation is the primary action, as a link is more appropriate.**
+Provide a function as the `onClick` prop to perform an action when clicked. **Avoid using a button if navigation is the button's primary action, as a link is more appropriate.**

 ### Recommendations